MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Frequency Domain Model Augmentation for Adversarial Attack. [[paper]](https://arxiv.org/abs/2207.05382) [[code]](https://github.com/yuyang-long/ssa)
+  - Yuyang Long, Qilong Zhang, Boheng Zeng, Lianli Gao, Xianglong Liu, Jian Zhang, Jingkuan Song. *ECCV 2022*
+  - Key Word: Frequency; Adversarial Attacks.
+  - <details><summary>Digest</summary> For black-box attacks, the gap between the substitute model and the victim model is usually large, which manifests as a weak attack performance.
+Motivated by the observation that the transferability of adversarial examples can be improved by attacking diverse models simultaneously, model augmentation methods which simulate different models by using transformed images are proposed.
+However, existing transformations for spatial domain do not translate to significantly diverse augmented models.
+To tackle this issue, we propose a novel spectrum simulation attack to craft more transferable adversarial examples against both normally trained and defense models.

 - Not all broken defenses are equal: The dead angles of adversarial accuracy. [[paper]](https://arxiv.org/abs/2207.04129)
   - Raphael Olivier, Bhiksha Raj.
   - Key Word: Adversarial Defenses.